 Rockbridge State Nature Preserve Location | Google Maps

-Arriving shortly after sunrise, I pulled off U.S. Route 33 onto Dalton Rd and followed it a short distance to the dead end, right beside Heart of the Country Cabins.
+Arriving shortly after sunrise to kick off my Hocking Hills State Park adventure, I pulled off U.S. Route 33 onto Dalton Rd and followed it a short distance to the dead end, right beside Heart of the Country Cabins.
 Make sure to park on the left side of the large gravel lot, facing the expansive pasture.
 The opposite side of the road is private property and your car might not be there when you return from your hike.

 To access Rockbridge, visitors have to travel 0.5 miles down the Connector Trail to reach the main nature preserve.
 This gravel path cuts through a pollinator habitat meadow and a series of boardwalks as it meanders into a deep ravine out of sight from the parking area.